What is Customer Retention?

 Create Just the Right Program to Drive Adoption

 To drive adoption during onboarding, it’s good practice to employ nurture campaigns.
-Establish automated, relevant messages and content that are based on measurable goals specific to onboarding customers.
-Paired with the right event triggers, campaigns can help successfully guide the onboarding process.
+Establish automated, relevant messages, and content that is based on measurable goals specific to onboarding customers.
+Paired with the right event triggers, Totango email campaigns can help successfully guide the onboarding process.

 Analyze Bottleneck Reports